-Sharples Environmental Services cc (SES) was appointed by The Home Market NPC to conduct an Aquatic Specialist Impact Assessment for the proposed residential development of Erf 103 and Erf 104, Wittedrift close to Plettenberg Bay.
+Sharples Environmental Services cc (SES) was appointed by The Home Market NPC to conduct an Aquatic Specialist Impact Assessment for the proposed residential development of Erf 103 and Erf 104, Wittedrift near Plettenberg Bay.
+The site is within quaternary catchment K60F and falls under the jurisdiction of the Breede Gouritz Catchment Management Agency.